Below are some frequently asked questions regarding Peer Instructors:

 - How can I learn more about becoming a Peer Instructor?

 Peer Instructors (PIs) are responsible for teaching one section of a First-Year Interest Group Seminar (FIGS).
 Each FIGS class meets a total of ten times during the fall semester only (once a week for eighty minutes).
-PIs plan, develop, and implement their own course curricula—designing classes around their academic expertise and the eleven FIGS Elements—and serve as helpful mentors, aiding students in adjusting to college life and understanding the many resources available at Rutgers.
+PIs plan, develop, and implement their own course curricula—designing classes around their academic expertise and the nine FIGS Elements—and serve as helpful mentors, aiding students in adjusting to college life and understanding the many resources available at Rutgers.

 To become a PI, you must be a full-time, upper-class Rutgers undergraduate, a junior or senior with at least fifty-four credits completed prior to teaching your fall-semester FIGS class.
 You must also have a grade point average of 3.0 or higher (at the time of application and during the following semester), participate in all training sessions, and attend the Peer Instructor Education seminar in the fall.